Morbius (film): Filming

 Principal photography began during the last week of February 2019 in London, under the working title Plasma.
 Oliver Wood served as cinematographer for the film, which would be the last he would do so before his death in February 2023.
-With the start of filming, Jared Harris and Tyrese Gibson joined the cast as Morbius' mentor and an FBI agent hunting Morbius, respectively.
+With the start of filming, Jared Harris and Tyrese Gibson joined the cast as Michael's mentor and an FBI agent hunting Michael, respectively.
 Smith was reported to be portraying the villainous Loxias Crown / Hunger, though he was later revealed to be playing an original character named Milo who is similar to Loxias Crown.
 Harris was revealed to be portraying Dr. Nicholas, a mentor and father figure to both Michael and Milo.
 In March, filming took place in Manchester's Northern Quarter, doubling for New York City.
 A month later, Gibson revealed that he was portraying Simon Stroud, and that Al Madrigal had been cast as his partner, Alberto Rodriguez.
 At the end of the month, Justin Haythe was believed to have contributed to the film's script.
 Filming was scheduled to take 12 weeks, and Venom producer Amy Pascal said in June that production had "just wrapped" on the project.
 Production also occurred at Pinewood Studios.